 A specialist is a doctor or other healthcare professional that focuses on a specific area of medicine other than those provided by your primary care provider (PCP).

-If you earn less than a set amount of money per year, you may be able to get help from the government to pay your monthly health plan bill (premium).
+You may able to get financial help from the government to pay your monthly health plan bill (premium).
 This help is called a subsidy and depends on family size, and household income.
-Subsidies are available to people with household incomes of up to 400% of the federal poverty level.
-Use our calculator to see if you qualify.

-Telemedicine is a type of benefit that includes access to a network of board-certified doctors 24 hours a day, seven days a week.
-An example is Teledoc™.
+Telehealth is a type of benefit that includes access to a network of board-certified doctors 24 hours a day, seven days a week.
 The doctors can provide a medical consultation by phone or web video and can send a prescription to your pharmacy, if needed.

 Care for an illness, injury or condition that is serious enough to be seen by a medical professional right away, but not serious enough to require emergency room care.